 After a brutal operation the Swedish healthcare system was unable to help her recover.
 She began to seek alternative ways.
 And among several suggestions she decided to try an ayurveda clinic in India.
-She was sceptical but it was sort of clutching the last straw.
+She was skeptical but it was sort of clutching the last straw.

 She met an old ayurveda doctor and she got better but far from good.
-Finally this doctor stated that he couldn´t help her any more and suggested that she should contact a younger doctor who might have a broader and more recent education.
+Finally, this doctor stated that he couldn´t help her anymore and suggested that she should contact a younger doctor who might have a broader and more recent education.

-First she used her organization skills to improve the administration of the clinic.
+First, she used her organization skills to improve the administration of the clinic.

 Helping also woman to equal right changed the atmosphere around the whole village to the better.

-Recently, a minister of the Indian government has contacted Dr Unni and asked about their mentioned policy on gender equality and women’s rights.
-Dr Unni has sent the letter to Anne-Marie because it is the source of the change.
+Recently, a minister of the Indian government has contacted Dr. Unni and asked about their mentioned policy on gender equality and women’s rights.
+Dr. Unni has sent the letter to Anne-Marie because it is the source of the change.

 When she got sick she made the best of it.